LowriWilliams/my_academic_website/content/slides/MathemAmplitudes_Sept2023/index.md

 <br>
 <div style="font-size: x-large; float: center; margin-top: 0mm; margin-bottom: 0mm;">
      What is important is not the number of variables, <br>
-     but the size of the parametrization (a.k.a.
-Ansatz), and our ability to constrain it.
+     but the size of the parametrization (a.k.a. ansatz), and our ability to constrain it.
 </div>

 ---

 <b style="font-variant: small-caps; font-size: xxx-large;"> Polynomial Quotient Rings  </b>

 <div style="font-size: x-large; float: left; margin-top: 4mm; margin-bottom: 0mm;">
      $\circ$ Let us start from the polynomial ring of spinor components